httpwg/http-extensions/draft-ietf-httpbis-priority.md

 dependencies is typically best known to the server.

-An origin can use the Priority response header field to indicate its view on how an HTTP response should be proioritized.
+An origin can use the Priority response header field to indicate its view on how an HTTP response should be prioritized.
 When forwarding an HTTP response with the Priority response header field, an intermediary can use the parameters being found in that response instead of those found in the request.